goliatone/go-dashboard/docs/ECHARTS_WIDGETS.md

 - Customize themes per-viewer by supplying `dashboard.WithChartThemeResolver` when constructing `EChartsProvider`, or per-widget via the `theme` config field.
 CSS overrides remain available via `.widget--echarts` classes.
+- When the dashboard service is configured with a go-theme `ThemeProvider` + selector, ECharts providers derive a default theme from the selected variant (e.g., dark -> wonderland, light -> westeros).
+Per-widget `theme` overrides and `WithChartTheme/WithChartThemeResolver` still take precedence.

 ---